 What is the goal of surgery?

 The goal of surgery is to keep the dog stable at Stage B1 for the rest of the dog’s life.
 This means mild regurgitation without enlargement of the heart and no symptoms.
+Eighty Five percent of dogs will no longer require medication after recovery.

 Where is surgery available?